Your neighborhood has more species than you think—time to prove it.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Download iNaturalist and Merlin Bird ID apps.
-Create accounts and enable location services.
-Test the camera identification features before you leave—hold your phone steady for 2-3 seconds on any plant or insect.
+Download iNaturalist and Merlin Bird ID apps, create accounts, enable location services.
+Test the camera ID features at home—hold steady for 2-3 seconds on any plant or insect to see how the recognition works.

-Return to the same route once weekly for a month, same time of day.
-You need repeat visits to understand what's consistent versus seasonal, what's resident versus passing through.
+Walk the same route once a week for four weeks, same time of day.
+Repeat visits reveal what's consistent versus seasonal, what's resident versus passing through.
+Patterns emerge that single visits can't show you.

 Get everything you need to make this quest amazing.